mgaitan/mgaitan.github.io/posts/un-procesador-de-restructuredtext.en.rst

 .. title: The reStructuredText processor
 .. slug: the-reStructuredText-processor

 I always liked to write_.
 As far as I remember, I always do it with a keyboard, in the computer.
-Except for some doodles when I'm thinking something hard or when I'm boring in a meeting or class, I never write in paper.
+Except for some doodles when I'm thinking something hard or when I'm bored in a meeting or class, I never write in paper.

 ..
 TEASER_END